mustafasarmadd/Cloud-Engineering-Journey/README.md

 - Started Module 2 - Compute in the cloud
 - Completed Lesson 1
 - Learned about how EC2 Instance is created and it's benefits
+- Taking Extra Time in Every Lesson and Every Topic inside it and covering every little thing to build deep understanding rather than moving forward and rushing to complete.
+- Making notes of Everything that I am learning so that I can recap later on.
+If anything is unclear, I try to understand it by taking much time and using other resources for clearing things up.

 ### Day 5 - 6th July 2026
 - Continuing from where I left off